camunda/camunda-docs/docs/guides/integrating-optimize.md

 With Optimize, you can review heatmap displays for a closer look at the number of instances that took longer than average, based on duration distribution.
 As a result, reap actionable insights and rapidly identify the constraints of your system.

-See [What is Optimize](https://camunda.com/products/camunda-platform/optimize/reports/) for an in-depth overview of Optimize’s capabilities.
+See an in-depth overview of Optimize’s capabilities [here](https://docs.camunda.org/optimize/latest/).

-[//]:# (The above is just a placeholder link.
-Amara, should we add a landing page for Optimize?
-This was the text I moved below this original Optimize guide.)

 ## Set up